What To Do To Get Vaccine

 California has opened up most activities as of June 15.
 Since that has happened, S4EA has opened our outdoor summer sports since the beginning of July, including bocce, cycling, soccer, softball, tennis & track.

-Indoor Sports - Based on CDC recommendations to help stop the spread of COVID-19 & especially the new Delta variant, S4EA would like everyone (age 12 & above) participating in indoor S4EA activities to have been vaccinated.
+Indoor Sports - Based on CDC recommendations to help stop the spread of COVID-19 & especially the new Delta & Omicron variants, S4EA would like everyone (age 5 & above) participating in indoor S4EA activities to have been vaccinated.

 Athletes, families & volunteers must wear masks to indoor practices with further guidance given at indoor practice.